 1. Don’t go for Nowruz

 I know, you’ve heard about the celebrations of Persian New Year and you want to see what all the fuss is about.
 However, when it comes to Nowruz, this is something to think about very carefully.
-Imagine a huge country (Iran) with millions of people (its residents) leaving their home all together and roaming from province to province to enjoy the most important national holiday of the year.
-This will result in: tourist areas incredibly crowded, some cities (Tehran, first and foremost) nearly empty and shops closed and, last but not least, soaring prices for hotels and sometimes restaurants.
+Imagine a huge country (Iran) with millions of people (its residents) leaving their home altogether and roaming from province to province to enjoy the most important national holiday of the year.
+This will result in tourist areas incredibly crowded, some cities (Tehran, first and foremost) nearly empty and shops closed and, last but not least, soaring prices for hotels and sometimes restaurants.

 I have experienced this only marginally, as once I arrived in Iran on the last day of Nowruz.
-The traditional tables, haftsin, were still set, making restaurants and hotel halls very picturesque, but in Tehran many shops were closed, most importantly, exchange agencies were.
+The traditional tables, haftsin, were still set, making restaurants and hotel halls very picturesque, but in Tehran, many shops were closed, most importantly, exchange agencies were.
 That time, right after Nowruz was their weekend, which caused a further delay in the openings.
 It wasn’t my first time in Iran, so I had some Rials with me, but if it’s your first time, this can be a problem.

 For as beautiful as Nowruz can be in Iranian celebrations, this is probably the first tip I feel to give if you want to know how to plan a perfect trip to Iran

 The prices of flight tickets vary quite a lot, so planning ahead and checking often the flights through the many comparison websites and travel search engines will definitely help you save good cash.
 There are many airlines flying into Iran international airports, from the Italian Alitalia that I usually take from Rome to Qatar Airways to Dubai’s Emirates, just to mention a few.